- Fantastic Team

 - Potted trees need to stay at low temperatures at all times.
 If you bring them inside, make sure it’s no longer than 12-13 days.
 If you keep it inside longer, it might not be able to adjust to the cold.

 - Having the right tree stand.
-It allow you to not whittle the tree trunk to the appropriate size.
+It allows you to not whittle the tree trunk to the appropriate size.
 The outer layers of wood absorb water best, so you shouldn’t damage them.
 If the tree trunk is too big for the stand you currently have, simply buy a larger stand.